Perinatal Psychotherapy

 Grief and Loss

-Losing a pregnancy, infant, child, or partner is a heartbreaking and deeply personal experience.
+Losing a pregnancy, infant, child, or partner is a life-altering and deeply personal experience.
 Many grieving parents feel isolated, surrounded by silence, misunderstanding, or well-meaning support that falls short.
 The weight of unacknowledged grief can make healing feel impossible.

-At Women’s Work Therapy, I offer a compassionate space to process your loss with honesty and care.
+In my work with clients, I offer a compassionate space to process your loss with honesty and care.
 Whether you're navigating fertility challenges, miscarriage, stillbirth, medical termination, or the death of a child, our work together will honor your unique grief, challenge the stigma, and help you begin to reclaim your story.